m3ufdech0c/Group_project1_Cancer_Demographics/README.md

 Team Members : Raul Doria, Ever Campos, Aida Ndiongue

-Project Description - Is a certain demographic more prone to get cancer?
+Project Description - Are certain demographics more prone to getting cancer?
-We have decided to see if there is a correlation between Age, Race and Ethnicity, and the likeliness of them getting diagnosed with cancer and it being terminal.
+We have decided to explore cancer (a.k.a neoplasm) in year 2020 to see if there is a correlation between Age, Race and Ethnicity, and the likeliness of getting a malignant form of neoplasm resulting in mortality.

 Research Questions to Answer :
-Highest Mortality Rates by Type of Cancer
-Which Demographic is most prone to Cancer / & results in Death?
-Which Cancer type is more prominent by Gender ?
+What age group is more prone to dying from Cancer? - Aida Which Demographic is most prone to Cancer resulting in Death? - Raul Which Cancer type is more prominent by Gender ? - Ever Which Type of Cancer presents the highest Mortality - Aida
-What age group is most prone to getting Cancer?

 DataSets to be Used :